Notes on Quantum oscillation for Hatsugai-Kohmoto model: Introduction

-In this work, inspired by the NFL state in solvable HK model, we study its possible quantum oscillation.
-With the Luttinger approximation, the NFL state indeed shows quantum oscillation and its zero-temperature behavior can be captured by LK-like formula, which reflects the existence of two Fermi surface structure of (non-Landau) quasiparticle in NFL.
-We also perform an exact diagonolization calculation to check the validity of Luttinger approximation, but due to the limited size of the system, although numerical results exhibit certain oscillation behavior, it is hard to extract its oscillation period and amplitude.
-Therefore, more work (particularly the large-scale numerical simulation) on this interesting issue is highly desirable and we expect the current study on HK model will be helpful to understand generic quantum oscillation in correlated electron materials.
+In this work, inspired by the NFL state in solvable HK model, we study its possible QO.
+With the Luttinger's approximation, Hofstadter butterfly exists in all phases of the ground-state whatever they are NFL or Mott insulator.
+By examining the magnetic-field-dependent density of state, magnetization and particle's density, we find NFL states indeed show QO and their zero-temperature behaviors are captured by LK-like formula, which reflects the existence of two-Fermi-surface structure of the (non-Landau) quasiparticle in NFL.
+We have also performed an exact diagonalization calculation to go beyond the Luttinger's approximation.
+Due to the limited size of the system, although numerical results exhibit certain oscillation behavior, it is hard to extract its oscillation period and amplitude.
+Therefore, more work (particularly the large-scale numerical simulation) on this interesting issue is highly desirable and we expect the current study on HK model will be helpful to understand generic QO in strongly correlated electron materials.

+The remaining parts of this paper are organized as follows.
+In Sec.~\ref{sec1}, the HK model will be introduced with a quick review about its basic properties.
+In Sec.~\ref{sec2}, with Luttinger's approximation, we calculate and discuss QO in HK model.
+Then, Sec.~\ref{sec3} provides an alternative calculation based on exact diagonalization.
+Sec.~\ref{sec4} is devoted to some discussions.
+Finally, we summarize our work in Sec.~\ref{sec5}.